 Weld County Code: Rules and Regulations for Body Art Establishments

-Weld County Autoclave Sterilization Log(PDF, 103KB)
+Autoclave Sterilization Log(PDF, 171KB)

-OSHA Bloodborne Pathogens Exposure Plan(PDF, 73KB)
+OSHA Bloodborne Pathogens Exposure Plan(PDF, 150KB)

 Please fill out the Body Art Complaint Form to report adverse effects or complaints regarding a body art establishment in Weld County.

-Please fill out the 24-Hour Occurrence Report for Body Art Form(PDF, 59KB) to report any serious infections, complications or diseases resulting from any body art procedure that became known to the person in charge/body artist within 24 hours of discovery.
+Please fill out the 24-Hour Occurrence Report for Body Art Form(PDF, 66KB) to report any serious infections, complications or diseases resulting from any body art procedure that became known to the person in charge/body artist within 24 hours of discovery.

 FDA: Tattoos and Permanent Makeup